EBOOK STORE CONTACT US

 Top Five Questions of the Week

 I had several emails this week that require short and sweet answers, so I have compiled a list of the top five questions that were most commonly asked.
-They are the following: Are pulls ups and dips considered resistance training?
+They are the following:

 Yes any weight - even your body weight - is considered resistance training.
 If you are a person who the doctor or trainer recommends adding resistance training into your program, chances are you are probably ONLY doing cardio workouts or a beginner to exercise.